In this section

 10. Consumers are also entitled to a price reduction and/or compensation for damages where the travel services are not performed or are improperly performed.

-12. If the Organiser or, in some Member States, the retailer becomes insolvent, payments will be refunded.
-If the Organiser or, where applicable, the retailer becomes insolvent after the start of the package and if transport is included in the package, repatriation of the consumers
+12. If the organiser or the retailer becomes insolvent, payments will be refunded.
+If the organiser or, where applicable, the retailer becomes insolvent after the start of the package and if transport is included in the package, repatriation of the consumers is secured.

-13. Website address or link to website where the Package Travel and Linked Travel Arrangements Regulations 2018 can be found - https://www.legislation.gov.uk/uksi/2018/634/contents/made
+13. Website address or link to website where the Package Travel and Linked Travel Arrangements Regulations 2018 can be found at: https://www.legislation.gov.uk/uksi/2018/634/contents/made

-1. Any special requirements of the consumer which the Organiser
+1. Any special requirements of the consumer which the organiser has accepted.

-3. The name of the entity in charge of insolvency protection and its contact details, including geographical address and, where applicable, the name of the competent authority and their contact details
+3. The name of the entity in charge of insolvency protection and its contact details, including geographical address and, where applicable, the name of the competent authority and its contact details.

-5. Information that the consumer is required to communicate any lack of conformity which they perceive during the performance of the package.
+5. Information that the consumer is required to communicate if they perceive any lack of conformity during the performance of the package.

 6. Where minors who are unaccompanied by a parent or another authorised person travel on a package contract which includes accommodation, information enabling direct contact at the accommodation by a parent or another authorised person.

-7. Information on available in-house complaint handling procedures and on the applicable alternative dispute resolution (ADR) entity, as well as signposting to the European Commission’s online dispute resolution (ODR) platform.
+7. Information on available in-house complaint-handling procedures and on the applicable alternative dispute resolution (ADR) entity.

 8. Information on the consumer's right to transfer the package contract to another consumer.